FIRST FRIDAY ACTIVITIES AND EVENTS

 All participants of First Friday, including artists, performers, and non-profits, must be family friendly.

-The Downtown Bryan Association reserves the right to deny or revoke the permit of any participate the DBA does not deem family friendly.
+Destination Bryan reserves the right to deny or revoke the permit of any participate the DB does not deem family friendly.